-Although the Museum’s doors are closed for now, we are producing smart, timely, and thought-provoking programs that can be experienced online.
+The Museum looks forward to resuming in-person public programs when we are able to.
+Until then, we are producing smart, timely, and thought-provoking presentations and panel discussions that can be experienced online.
 A number of these include opportunities to earn continuing education credits.
-Click on the tabs below to find out what we’re working on and what is available for viewing.
+Use the tabs below to find out what we’re planning and what is available for viewing.

 Racial and social equity issues are inherent to the built world.
 The ways we choose to design our buildings, landscapes, interiors, and streets are either the cause or the cure of these disparities.
 In this new National Building Museum series, learn from architects, landscape architects, planners, interior designers, and other design and design-adjacent professionals as we reflect on current events and the history that brought us here; listen to stimulating conversations; and consider concrete actions that these professions and others are taking to promote justice in the built environment.

 The Museum’s efforts to present programs and exhibitions that are fully inclusive have been evolving, especially over the past few years.
 This series will be a part of our ongoing commitment to ensure that Black, Indigenous, and People of Color (BIPOC) professionals will have a place and a voice in the conversations we host.